JacobRex/limitlessrpg/docs/rules/stats.md

 Agility describes your Character's atheleticism & nimbleness.
 It determines how easily they can react quickly or perform certain physical feats.

 You'll use Agility to...
-* Attack with swift melee weapons
+* Make Combat Checks
 * Perform athletic or acrobatic actions like jump, run, tumble, etc
-* Avoid harm by dodging
+* Avoid harm by Dodging.
+See [combat](/rules/combat ) for more information.

 ### Dexterity
 Dexterity describes your Character's fine motor skills & hand-eye coordination.
 It determines how easily they can perform complex or precise actions.

 You'll use Dexterity to..
-* Attack with precise weapons
+* Increase damage with Dexterity weapons by half your Dexterity (rounded down)
-* Attack with Ranged Weapons
 * Perform careful actions like moving silently, balancing, hiding, etc
 * Perform complex actions like disabling devices, picking locks, tying a rope, picking a pocket, etc

 ### Vitality
 Vitality describes your Character's resilience and energy.
 It determines how much energy they have at their disposal and how reisistant they are to disease.

-* Determines your Stamina, which is equal to your Vitality
+* Determines your Life, which is equal to your Vitality
 * Resists disease, toxins, poison, infection, etc

 ### Endurance
 Endurance describes your Character's hardiness.
 It determines how much of a burden they can bear and what they can withstand.

+* Reduce incoming damage by half your Endurance (rounded down)
-* Determine how much weight you can carry, which is equal to your Endurance
+* Determine how much weight you can Equip without penalty, which is equal to your Endurance.
+Any weight beyond that adds to the Difficult of all Checks.
 * Resist physical hardship like pain, fatigue, heat, cold, hunger, thirst, holding your breath, etc

 ### Vigor
 Vigor describes your Character's health and fitness.
 It determines how easily they can recover or perish from injury.

 You'll use Vigor to...
-* Recover from being wounded
-* Recover Stamina while resting
+* Recover Life while resting
 * Recover from conditions like sickness, disease, being poisoned etc

 ### Intelligence